 Now it’s over to you

-Then once you are clear on your strengths, it’s time to start shouting about your strengths.
-In your CV, in your LinkedIn profile, in interviews …
+Once you are know what your strengths are, it’s time to start shouting about them.
+In your CV, in your LinkedIn profile, out networking, in interviews …

 Now it’s over to you.
 I have shared ten of the best ways to get clear on your strengths after a career break.
 Leave a comment below telling me who you are, what you do and just ONE of your valuable strengths.